 - If you’re adding cream or milk it’s important to note both carbs & calories & decide what’s best for you depending on your macros.
 Per tablespoon, heavy whipped cream has 50 calories and 0 carbs, whereas half & half has 20 calories and 1 carb.
 Make the best choice for you depending on how much you are using, what you are eating, and your macro goal.
 I’m not a proponent of counting calories on a keto diet, but the fact is that increasing fat intake over what you’re burning will cause you to gain weight, even on a ketogenic diet.
 Overeating fat can be easy to do if you use a lot of heavy whipped cream or add oils or butter to your coffee.
 This is why I personally choose to use half & half & a few drops of liquid stevia in my coffee.
 After two cups, I’ve had just 4 carbs and 80 calories.
 Drinking this keto coffee also doesn’t raise my blood sugar or affect my ketones.
 Even during long term fasts I can have 3 cups throughout the morning and stay in ketosis while my blood sugar stays low.
 But every body is different, so I recommend you test whatever kind of coffee you drink to see how it affects your blood sugar, and then adjust accordingly.

-- Adding a few coarse grains of sea salt to your coffee is a necessary addition to low carb coffee.
-One cup of coffee will cause you to pee out sodium and other electrolytes.
+- You may want to consider adding a few coarse grains of sea salt to your coffee.
+That may sound strange, but consider that one cup of coffee will cause you to pee out sodium and other electrolytes.
 If you have a few cups a day, your sodium can fall pretty low, which already a concern for low-carbers.
 My advice is to add in a few grains of coarse salt to each cup of coffee you drink.
 I find that it enhances the flavor.
 But if you think that’s weird, or you just don’t like the taste, just be sure that you are adding back a small pinch of sea salt to your food daily if you’re having 2 or more cups a day.
+Of course if you have a health condition that requires you to restrict your sodium intake, check with you doctor first!

 only add other things to your coffee IF you specifically want their benefits and are able to withstand their detriments